Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 Brow lift

 With progressive ageing, the eyebrows tend to droop, especially on the lateral portion.
-A brow lift restores openness and vitality to the gaze, harmonising perfectly with the lifting.
+A brow lift restores openness and vitality to the gaze, complementing the facelift perfectly.

 Rhinoplasty